AtakamaLLC/qtasync/README.md

 library you want to use (`PySide2`, `PySide6`, `PyQt5`, or `PyQt6`)

-There are three modules in this library to implement Qt-compatible versions of `threading`, `concurrent`, and `asyncio`. and they are named similarly: `QtAsync.qthreading`, `QtAsync.qconcurrent`, and `QtAsync.qasyncio`.
+There are three modules in this library to implement Qt-compatible versions of `threading`, `concurrent`, and `asyncio`. and they are named similarly: `qtasync.qthreading`, `qtasync.qconcurrent`, and `qtasync.qasyncio`.

 The nomenclature is different from the Python modules and classes they mimic to resolve ambiguity and prevent namespace issues.
 The objects defined here are prefixed with "Qt".

-For example, `QtAsync.qthreading.QtRLock` is a Qt-friendly implementation of `threading.RLock`.
+For example, `qtasync.qthreading.QtRLock` is a Qt-friendly implementation of `threading.RLock`.
 The interface is largely the same as the Python equivalent and can be used interchangeably in many cases.